ninadgawad/data-science/README.md

 ## Data Science
-https://www.edx.org/course/data-science-inference-and-modeling is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data
+Data Science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data

 ### Components of Data Science
 - Data Strategy